perusio/nginx_ensite/README.md

 Note that the script assumes a specific file system topology for your `nginx` configuration.
 Here's the rundown:

- 1. All virtual hosts configuration files should be under `/etc/nginx/sites-available`.
+ 1. All virtual hosts configuration files are by default under `/etc/nginx/sites-available`.
 For example the virtual host `foobar` is configured through a file in `/etc/nginx/sites-available`.